docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

     user    0m0.046s
     sys     0m0.008s

-The Unix `time` command prepends the `docker run` command to produce timings for the operation.
+The Unix `time` command prepends the `docker container run` command to produce timings for the operation.
 As can be seen, the overall time taken to migrate 7 images comprising 2GB of disk space took approximately 1 minute.
 However, this included the time taken to pull the `docker/v1.10-migrator` image